aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/2_laptop_setup/_index.md

 {{% notice warning %}}
 Only one application at a time can access a serial port.
 When working with *esptool*, you will have to close the PuTTY console before flashing the firmware.
 If you get an error about *port in use or unavailable*, this is most likely the reason.
 Close the Putty Console and try again.

 In macOS you might not get any error, but flashing the firmware will not work if you have an ongoing `screen` session.
-Check it by running `screen -ls` at the command prompt and kill any existing session before trying to flash the firmware again
+Check it by running `screen -ls` at the command prompt and kill any existing session before trying to flash the firmware again.
 {{% /notice %}}

 {{% /expand%}}